Industrial Transformation Research Hubs

 Confidentiality and IP

-Please note: The ARC used to warrant confidentiality.
-Now the Funding Rules state "the ARC gives no undertaking to keep confidential any information provided in the Proposal except where required by law".
+Please note: In past rounds, the ARC warranted confidentiality.
+The Funding Rules now state "the ARC gives no undertaking to keep confidential any information provided in the Proposal except where required by law."

-Due to this change it is now recommended that the researcher submitting a research project with potential IP which could be patented/exploited or involves an Industry Partner which requires confidentiality should insert the following sentence at the start of the Project Description within their application:
+Due to this change we recommend that if submitting a research project with potential IP which could be patented/exploited or involves an Industry Partner which requires confidentiality, applicants should insert the following sentence at the start of the Project Description within their application:

 "The following project is disclosed to the ARC in confidence for the purpose only of applying for ARC Funding."